speakeasy-api/openapi-directory/SDKs/github.com/ghes-3.1/1.1.4/java/README.md

 * `reposCreateRelease` - Create a release
 * `reposCreateUsingTemplate` - Create a repository using a template
 * `reposCreateWebhook` - Create a repository webhook
-* `reposDeclineInvitation` - Decline a repository invitation
+* `reposDeclineInvitationForAuthenticatedUser` - Decline a repository invitation
 * `reposDelete` - Delete a repository
 * `reposDeleteAccessRestrictions` - Delete access restrictions
 * `reposDeleteAdminBranchProtection` - Delete admin branch protection